simonsays881/data-protection/README.md

 * The certificate signing request is signed using the self signed certificate and it's private key that was created in **Step 3**
 * The signed cert is stored in a pem file called ***signed_subordinate_ca_cert.pem***
+* The private key lives within HSM's in the AWS Certificate Manager(ACM) service
-* You should see the following printed in the runner window pane below
+* You should see the following printed in the runner window pane
    * Successfully created signed subordinate CA pem file ***signed_subordinate_ca_cert.pem***

 ### Step 5 :